-FEEDBACK KEY MESSAGES How do young people thing the Shire of Dandaragan could be improved?
-Improving sports grounds with more nets, more courts, & places to play soccer; bouncy pillow; free Wifi, fixing power surges & better broadband; skate park / youth space; outdoor cinema; more events & festivals were all suggestions for improving the Shire.
-Young people are not 'one' group and switch between multiple, often diverse interests.
-Include more technology activities.
-Jurien Bay has an amphitheatre which is rarely used - use and promotion of use can be improved.
-Include young people in consultations about use or Boredom and lack of things to do was consistently reported by young people across all areas. design of community spaces to meet the need for chill-out options.
+- Young people are not 'one' group and switch between multiple, often diverse interests.
+Include more technology activities. - Jurien Bay has an amphitheatre which is rarely used - use and promotion of use can be improved. - Include young people in consultations about use or design of community spaces to meet the need for chill-out options.

 What are the key concerns of young people?

 Top four concerns reported were 'my future', the environment, crime and safety, bullying.

-Prioritise building resilience for wellbeing.
-Explore opportunities to support issues through relevant service providers.
-Focus on information provision and, where practical, introduce relevant themes to existing programs and activities.
+- Prioritise building resilience for wellbeing.
+Explore opportunities to support issues through relevant service providers. - Focus on information provision and, where practical, introduce relevant themes to existing programs and activities.